 You can walk into most local pharmacies or health clinics.
 And keep an eye out for walk-in vaccine drives sponsored by your employer or local community groups.

-You can also can log in to your MyChart account to book a flu shot appointment at your AHN primary care physician’s (PCP’s) office.
+You can also log in to your MyChart account to book a flu shot appointment at your AHN primary care physician’s (PCP’s) office.

 See our Flu and Flu Shot FAQs for more information about the flu virus, the flu vaccine, and staying healthy during the cold and flu season.